Data Lifecycle Management & Version Control

 • Review Team adjudication

-When a classification decision changes, SICCODE.com records version-relevant context so users can interpret changes without losing historical continuity.
+When a classification decision changes, SICCODE.com records version-relevant context so users can interpret the change without losing historical continuity.

 • Reason for update